In addition to helping you find materials for your projects, the library can help you find effective workflows for managing your research.

 Really simple syndication (RSS) is a great way to automatically receive new material as it is produced/published.
-Originally designed as a way to syndicate blog postings, many academic databases now offer RSS as a clip-service tool, alerting you when new material is available on a topic.
+Originally designed as a way to syndicate blog postings, many library databases now offer RSS as a clip-service tool, alerting you when new material is available on a topic.
 Many publishers also use RSS to let you know when new journal issues are published, or when new articles are posted to a webpage.
 This page helps you with the mechanics of setting up an RSS reader and directs you to some good academic sources of RSS feeds.

-Documenting Your Research - Style Guides
+Citing Your Research – Citation Formats

-Once you've begun to gather large numbers of citations as you research, you may quickly see the value in some sort of automated way to organize and format them correctly.
-The college supports two main tools that can be a big help as you collect citations, RefWorks and Zotero.
+Once you’ve begun to gather large numbers of citations as you research, you may quickly see the value in some sort of automated way to organize and format them correctly.
+The college supports two tools that can be a big help as you collect citations, RefWorks and Zotero.
 They are especially worth exploring before beginning a major research project.